dinnysriramcharan/Rag-project/README.md

 # AI Document Search (RAG Chatbot)

-A production-ready Retrieval-Augmented Generation (RAG) chatbot system that allows you to upload documents and ask questions about their content using natural language.
+A Retrieval-Augmented Generation (RAG) chatbot system that allows you to upload documents and ask questions about their content using natural language.

 ## ✨ Features